PAGE 40

 The token:

-THE CURTIS PUBLISHING COMPANY / LUNCH / 1 / ROOM
+THE CURTIS PUBLISHING COMPANY / LUNCH / 1 / ROOM1

 Late in 1999, I was delighted to purchase a token from the Curtis Publishing Company, having recognized the name as the publisher of the Saturday Evening Post.